 I’ve always had “the itch,” but it was kind of an accident that it happened so drastically.
 After working in architecture and design for 15 years, I came up with an idea that lead me into the NYC world of technology.
 I’m no longer building structures, I’m now building relationships.

 In February of 2008, I was out to dinner with an architectural colleague.
 He’d spotted an attractive woman at a nearby table and scribbled, “want to have dinner?” on the back of his business card and slipped it to her as we were leaving the restaurant.
 He left with a date.
 I left with an idea.
 After over two years of brainstorming how to remove the “business” out of the business card, I launched Cheekd– a deck of ice-breaking dating cards with a unique code that lead the recipient to the privacy protected online dating profile of the mysterious stranger who slipped them the card where the two could start communicating online.
-It was like online dating, but backwards.
+It was like online dating, but backward.

 How did your business get started?
 From the good, bad and ugly, what was your startup process like?

 After walking in circles for an entire year with this glowing light bulb above my head (my idea), I met a couple of startup guys at a Mardi Gras party who also found my idea “genius.”
 We sat down that following Monday and started building what became Cheekd.
 I was thrilled that I had a couple of people to assist me with all of the unknowns out there (incorporation, patent, trademark, legalities, writing a business plan, forecasts, etc.).
-Within a week, we had a business plan, and immediately began sourcing our web developers and designers and were on the path to building my business.
+Within a week, we had a business plan, and immediately began sourcing our web developers and designers, and were on the path to building my business.
 Nearly one year after our initial meeting, we launched in May of 2010.
 A few months later, we popped up on the cover of the Styles Section of The New York Times… “Move over, Match.com, this is the next generation of online dating.”
 A couple of days later, I got a call from Oprah Winfrey’s Studio asking for an interview.
 I knew I had gold in my hands.
-I left my job and started working full time on Cheekd in November of 2010.
+I left my job and started working full-time on Cheekd in November of 2010.
 Soon after, Cheekd went global with customers in 47 states in the U.S. and 28 countries internationally, but that didn’t make for instant success…

-And finally, after four tumultuous years of building my startup with the wrong partners, lots of bad decisions and some major rookie mistakes, I was determined to find a way to take my business to the next level … and what better way than to apply to ABC’s Shark Tank?
-In September of 2013, I found myself walking down that scary shark infested hallway into a stare off with 5 of the harshest millionaire investors in the world.
+And finally, after four tumultuous years of building my startup with the wrong partners, lots of bad decisions, and some major rookie mistakes, I was determined to find a way to take my business to the next level … and what better way than to apply to ABC’s Shark Tank?
+In September of 2013, I found myself walking down that scary shark-infested hallway into a stare-off with 5 of the harshest millionaire investors in the world.
 I’d never been more nervous in my entire life.
-When I proclaimed I was going to change the population with my reverse engineered online dating business, serial entrepreneur and Dallas Mavericks owner, Mark Cuban, rolled his eyes, called me delusional and immediately snapped, “I’m out.”
+When I proclaimed I was going to change the population with my reverse-engineered online dating business, serial entrepreneur and Dallas Mavericks owner, Mark Cuban, rolled his eyes, called me delusional, and immediately snapped, “I’m out.”
 Billionaire investor, Kevin O’Leary, demanded that I quit my “hobby” and shoot my business—my passion– like a rabid dog.
 After getting shot down by all five Sharks, I looked them in the eye and said, “Trust that you’ll all see me again.”
-Although those final bold words of mine ended up on the cutting room floor (adding insult to injury), in the 48 hours after the broadcast, Cheekd.com received a record breaking 100,000 unique visitors and our inbox filled up with thousands of emails insisting that the Sharks were “out of their minds” for not investing.”
+Although those final bold words of mine ended up on the cutting room floor (adding insult to injury), in the 48 hours after the broadcast, Cheekd.com received a record-breaking 100,000 unique visitors and our inbox filled up with thousands of emails insisting that the Sharks were “out of their minds” for not investing.”
 A little under 50 of those emails were from interested investors.
 Since the Shark Tank episode aired in February of 2014, I found the missing links from years before.
 We’ve raised 5 times the amount I’d sought on the show and I’ve gotten a CTO on board who’s helped facilitate and finance the new face and technology behind the new Cheekd.
 It was only a matter of time, and I’m thankful I didn’t take the Sharks’ advice to quit and move on.